igrafx/mining-python-sdk/README.md

 ### From Wheel:

-Download the latest version of the wheel [here](https://gitlab.com/igrafx/logpickr/logpickr-sdk).
+Download the latest version of the wheel.
 Then, navigate to your download folder and run:
 ```shell
 pip install igrafx_mining_sdk.whl
 ```